 Walking Through an Example

 Amanda gives an example of visiting a child in a classroom setting.
 She might have a report from an occupational therapist that says the child has sensory sensitivities.
 She would start by observing the child in different contexts: at school, one-on-one, and at recess, for example.
-Next, she’d start to apply some of the strategies.
-She might work on quieting the environment for the child, and think about how staff are supporting the child’s interactions.
+Next, she’d look at quieting the environment for the child, and think about how staff are supporting the child’s interactions.

 The child might be more dysregulated during math, a very cognitively taxing time, for example.
 So Amanda might suggest using simplified language or visuals to help the child understand the concepts being taught.
 Before moving on to the next step, she always wants to make sure the child is developmentally ready for the next step, which involves executive functioning and meta-cognitive skills.
 The end of the publication features a few very helpful case examples of applying the framework.

 Amanda’s example highlights the developmental approach.
 I pointed out that many people might think of an SLP working on articulation and speech production, but she supports the development of communication as a whole.
 Even when working on speech production, though, Amanda focuses on the child being able to generalize what they learn.
 The child needs to have the meta-cognitive ability to reflect on what they learn in the speech and language session in order to generalize pronouncing “th“, for example.